react-native-community/discussions-and-proposals/proposals/0002-Extracted-Command-Line-Tools.md

 ## Detailed design

 The goal of this proposal is to extract the CLI out of the React Native repository into a separate project, called `react-native-cli`, that would become a direct dependency of React Native.
 It is similar to the extraction process of `Metro`.

+That includes moving out two folders:
+- `local-cli`, where business logic of the CLI and all available commands are located
+- `react-native-cli`, where global package for running `react-native init` lives

+Development of these two packages would take place under one repository.

 Since `metro` isn't required anywhere else outside of `local-cli` folder (where the business logic of the CLI is located), it would be removed from the React Native dependencies and become the depdendency of newly created `react-native-cli`.